SwitchX: Gmin-Gmax Switching for Energy-Efficient and Robust Implementation of Binary Neural Networks on ReRAM Xbars: Experiments

 \item \textit{Hardware-inputs-on-hardware (HH) mode}: The adversarial inputs are generated for each attack using the loss from the crossbar-based hardware models.
 This is a kind of white-box adversarial attack.
 It is evident that HH perturbations will incorporate the intrinsic hardware non-idealities and thus will cast stronger attacks than SH. \end{enumerate}

-Note, in order to have a feasible runtime for the simulations, wherein BNN inference is carried out by first mapping weights on crossbars via \textit{SwitchX} method and later integrated with non-idealities and variations (see \figurename{~\ref{main-switchx}}), we have shown results for experiments on crossbar sizes of 16$\times$16 or 32$\times$32 with the specifications given in Section~\ref{memxbar}.
-Further, to understand the effect of increasing ON/OFF ratio of the ReRAM devices in crossbars on the robustness of the mapped networks, we consider two ON/OFF ratios for our experiments- 10 ($R_{MIN} = 20 k\Omega$ and $R_{MAX} = 200 k\Omega$), and 100 ($R_{MIN} = 20 k\Omega$ and $R_{MAX} = 2 M\Omega$).
+For all FGSM attacks in this work, we have $\epsilon =\{0.05, 0.1, 0.15, 0.2, 0.25, 0.3\}$.
+Also, we consider PGD attacks iterated over 7 steps with $\alpha = 2/255$ and $\epsilon =\{2/255, 4/255, 8/255, 16/255, 32/255\}$.
+Note, for all upcoming analyses which include the impact of interconnect parasitic non-idealities, to have a feasible runtime for the simulations during BNN inference that are out by first mapping weights on crossbars via \textit{SwitchX} method and then integrating with non-idealities and variations (see \figurename{~\ref{main-switchx}}), we have shown results on crossbar sizes of 16$\times$16 or 32$\times$32.